CrunchyData/postgres-operator/hugo/content/Upgrade/upgrade40to41.md

     which pgo

-to ensure you are replacing the current binary
+to ensure you are replacing the current binary.

 ##### Step 6